ZhiruiFeng/CarsMemory/README.md

 <img src="./images/chances.png" height="200" width="400" />

-Autonomous vehicles keep generating large amount of diverse sensor data, accompanied with four challenges for data engineering.
+Autonomous vehicles keep generating a large amount of diverse sensor data, accompanied with four challenges for data engineering.

 * **Data Acquisition**: How to gain more various data while eliminate data redundancy?
 * **Data Storage**: How to clean data?
 And how to store annotations?